| |

 Jane Ramseyer Miller, St. Paul, MN

-Johann and the Bach boys played by the rule,
+Johann and the Bach boys played by the rule,'Cuz that's what they learned to do in school.

 So while at the State Fair